Snow and Ice

 We maintain our public streets in the following order:

-- Minor collector roadways: These are streets that provide primary access into and out of residential areas.
+- Priority 2 – Collector roadways: These are streets that provide primary access into and out of residential areas.
 Examples include Daniels Gate Road/Grigs Road, Buffalo Trail, Hidden Point Boulevard, Crossing Circle, Yorkshire Drive, Oxford Drive and Shoreham Drive.

 Snow Tips for Residents